Bedrooms 2, Sleeps 4, Ratings 1 10/10

 Cottage stairs to upstairs (standard French but some may find them steep).

-Double bedroom with wide double bed, chests of drawers, walk-in wardrobe.
+Double bedroom with wide double bed (160 cm), chests of drawers, walk-in wardrobe.
 All bedlinen provided and beds made up for your arrival.

-Large single bedroom with 90 cm wide (3') single bed and clothes storage, and space for cot or extra single bed (at small extra charge).
+Large single bedroom with 90 cm wide (3') single bed and clothes storage, and space for an extra single bed (at small extra charge).

 Wide landing with extra clothes storage.